You probably already know the purpose of the radiator and the cooling system in your car.

-Everything electrical is supported by a fuse so that if there is an electrical surge going towards a piece of electronic equipment the fuse cuts the electric supply to that particular equipment saving it from destruction.
+A fuse supports almost everything electrical in a car.
+If there is an electrical surge going towards a piece of electronic equipment, the fuse cuts the electric supply to that particular equipment saving it from destruction.
 This is what we call a blown fuse.

-A blown fuse is no big deal and changing one does not cost a lot of money.
-If your car’s radiator fan is non-functional first check your car’s user manual and locates the fuse for the radiator fan.
-If the fuse is blown simply replace it and that should solve the issue for you.
+A blown fuse is no big deal, and changing one does not cost a lot of money.
+If your car’s radiator fan is non-functional, check your car’s user manual and locate the fuse for the radiator fan controller or the fan.

 4. Insufficient Coolant

-Failing to do so could risk your engine becoming seized.
+Failing to do so could risk your engine becoming overheated and seized.
 There is no coming back from a seized engine unless you are willing to spend a lot of money.

 When your radiator fans are not coming on, it can also be caused by faulty radiator fans.
 The radiator fans have electrical motors inside of them, which will wear out after some years.